community of learners

 Along with the curriculum, we focus on other aspects of education that are often overlooked.
 We put an emphasis on creativity within a structure that has been proven to have a positive impact on learning.

 Of the 573 federally recognized tribes in the United States, the Catawba Indian Nation is the only one located in the state of South Carolina.
 The modern-day tribal lands are located in York County, South Carolina.
 There are currently over 3300 enrolled members of the Nation.
 The Nation has a long history and a rich culture that lives on today.
 The Catawba Indians have lived on their ancestral lands along the banks of the Catawba River dating back at least 6000 years.
 The Catawba have learned to survive through the changes around them while also continuing to preserve the most essential parts of their culture.
 Today, the Catawba citizenship is diverse, and though many citizens live throughout the United States and outside of the country, the majority live on or near our reservation lands.
 The Catawba still recognize the reservation as their homelands and feel connected to the ancestors that preserved our Nation by living there and passing the land down from generation to generation.
-Iswa Head start and Early Head Start Schools are located on the Catawba Indian Reservation.
+Iswa Early Learning Schools are located on the Catawba Indian Reservation.